 The Audit Committee comprises of three Directors and meets at least four times each year.
-As of 31 December 2020 two members Audit Committee were independent and the Audit Committee was chaired by Mr. J. Carroll Colley and was also attended by Mr. Papaioannou and Ms. Nicolaou.
-In January 2021 Mr. Vasilis Hadjivassiliou became a member of the Audit Committee and Ms. Nicolaou resigned from the Audit Committee and was appointed to the ESG Committee, as a result since January 2021 the Audit Committee comprises of three independent Directors.
+As of 31 December 2021 the members Audit Committee were independent and the Audit Committee was chaired by Mr. Colley and was also attended by Mr. Papaioannou and Mr. Hadjivassiliou.
+In January 2021 Mr. Hadjivassiliou became a member of the Audit Committee and Ms. Nicolaou resigned from the Audit Committee and was appointed to the ESG Committee.
 The Audit Committee is responsible for considering, among other matters: the integrity of the Company's financial statements, including its annual and interim accounts, and the effectiveness of the Company's internal controls and risk management systems; auditors' reports and the terms of appointment and remuneration of the auditor.